Akuukis/screeps-bot-brave/README.md

 ##                                 Vision

+Create **BraveBot** that in cooperation with its kind will unite the server into a brave new world.
+Community!
+Identity!
+Stability!

 - **Is fun to own and watch.** It reports what it does so user can be aware of otherwise invisible decisions and actions.
 Users can modify few memory variables to turn on/off whatever he want to focus on.
 - **Is conceptually effective.** It runs on ideas like decentralization, self-reflection, demand-supply market and more to come.
 - **Is social.** It allies with other colonies that has the same script, cooperates with them economically and make joint military campaigns.